clemencehuang/Project_1/README.md

 # Griefwell London
 ## Website Overview
 Welcome to Griefwell - Griefwell was founded by Felicia McDonald, who suffered the sudden loss of her beloved mother in 2020, two weeks before the UK went into lockdown.
-She also lost her health and her sense of identity and gradually had to find a way to rebuild her life and herself.
+Subsequently she also lost her health and her sense of identity and gradually had to find a way to rebuild her life and herself.
 Realising how ill-equipped she was in handling her loss and grief, she went on a journey to discover ways to overcome them.
 Now, as a certified Grief Recovery Specialist and Coach, Decluttering Coach, and Reiki Practitioner, she helps women create the ​emotional and physical space to help them process a loss, and to empower them to be an active participant in their grief ​journey.

 ### Website Link
 [Griefwell London](https://clemencehuang.github.io/Project_1/)

+&nbsp;

 ![project_1_amiresponsive](validation/amiresponsive/project_1_amiresponsive.png)

+&nbsp;
 ***
+&nbsp;

 ## Technology Used